-SG 60 SG 80 SG 100 The fishery is unlikely to The fishery is highly unlikely to There is evidence that the fishery is disrupt the key elements disrupt the key elements underlying highly unlikely to disrupt the key underlying ecosystem structure ecosystem structure and function to elements underlying ecosystem and function to a point where a point where there would be a structure and function to a point there would be a serious or serious or irreversible harm. where there would be a serious or irreversible harm. irreversible harm.
+SG 60 SG 80 SG 100 The fishery is unlikely to The fishery is highly unlikely to There is evidence that the fishery is disrupt the key elements disrupt the key elements underlying highly unlikely to disrupt the key underlying ecosystem structure and function to a point where ecosystem structure and function to a point where there would be a elements underlying ecosystem structure and function to a point there would be a serious or serious or irreversible harm. where there would be a serious or irreversible harm. irreversible harm.

 One of the largest Marine Protected Areas in the world exists in the HIMI region.
 The Marine Reserve incorporates over 39% of all waters shallower than 1,000 metres in the HIMI EEZ.
-The reserve covers 65,000 km^2 on the plateau where fishing is prohibited (AFMA 2009b).
+The reserve covers 65,000 $\text{km}^2$ on the plateau where fishing is prohibited (AFMA 2009b).

-The effects of the fishery on key ecosystem components and processes are currently under study, with the research expected to be completed in 2011.
+The effects of the fishery on key ecosystem components and processes are currently under study, with the research expected to be completed in 2011/2012.
 Studies are underway by CCAMLR and AFMA/AAD investigating food web interactions in the fishery.
 A series of papers were presented at the 1st International Science Symposium on the Kerguelen Plateau in Concarneau, France, 14-16 April 2010 (Program Concarneau 2010).
-However, formal publications are not expected to be available until October 2011.
+Formal publications were released in late 2011 providing a great overview of the current knowledge of the ecosystem, food webs and the latest development on ecosystem approach to managing fisheries at HIMI (Duhamel and Welsford 2011).

-The HIMI Toothfish Fishery is managed in accordance with the requirements of CCAMLR for precautionary ecosystem-based management of fisheries.
+The HIMI toothfish Fishery is managed in accordance with the requirements of CCAMLR for precautionary ecosystem-based management of fisheries.
 In addition, the fishery has been operating for 14 years, with no major ongoing impacts documented on the system.
 Based on this management system and the operating evidence, it is highly unlikely that the fishery will cause serious or irreversible harm to the ecosystem.
-Therefore the fishery clearly meets the 60 and 80 scoring guidepost.
-However, the assessment team felt that in the absence of a directed investigation there was no evidence for that and scored at 80.
+Therefore, the fishery clearly meets the 60 and 80 scoring guidepost.
+However, the assessment team felt that in the absence of directed investigations that are required for a score of 100, a higher score was not warranted.

-AFMA (2009b), Sainsbury (2008)
+AFMA (2009b), Sainsbury (2008), Duhamel and Welsford (2011).